madetech/handbook/guides/compensation/expenses.md

 ## What can you expense?

 We provide some examples below of what is okay to expense.
 We trust you to be able to follow these guidelines.
-If you feel like you need clarification, speak to a Director or Line Manager.
+If you feel like you need clarification, do speak to your Head of or your Line Manager.

 - Books for work (programming, best practice, sales, etc.)
 - Some training costs (not available for purchase via Learnerbly)
-- Small computer equipment (HDMI adapters etc.)
 - Amenities for the office (coffee, fruit, biscuits, etc.)
 - Lunch and drinks for a customer
 - Stationery (post-it notes, notepads, etc.)
-- Conference tickets (speak with a Director or Line Manager if over £150 per ticket)]
+- Conference tickets (speak with your Head of or Line Manager if over £150 per ticket)]
 - [Work related travel](expenses/travel.md)
 - [Equipment to enable you to work from home](../../benefits/work_ready.md)